zerasul/mdbook_en/12TileSets/TileSets.md

 As we can see in the previous image, Tiled allows you to create maps from a set of patterns.
 These sets of patterns and map information can be imported into our Mega Drive game using different tools.

 Let's focus on how to create a map using Tiled; specifically from the TileSet example above, we can generate a new map.
 To do this, we import a new _set of patterns_, to Tiled and save it with the format _.tsx_; a tsx file, stores the information of a TileSet.
-You can specify the size of each Tile (Remember a Tile is a fragment of the image); in this case, we will use the size of 8x8 px.
+You can specify the size of each Tile (Remember a Tile is a fragment of an image); in this case, we will use the size of 8x8 px.

 When generating a map, we can do it with different layers.
 Each layer can contain different elements that we have in the different sets of patterns.
 So that we can enrich our map with more elements.